dehtiarone/gdnts-ci/README.md

 ## Features

-- Declarative approach to deploy kind cluster, required components such as `ingress-nginx` using [Link text Here](https://link-url-here.org)
+- Declarative approach to deploy kind cluster, required components such as `ingress-nginx` using [Garden](https://github.com/garden-io/garden)
+- As much as possible of CI steps are protected from supply chain attacks via thorough checksum verification of all tools that are used during the execution of pipeline
 - Secure helm chart for provisioning apps - 100% checkov compliant
 - CPU/RAM and load tests results stored in Prometheus
 - Advanced script for extraction of data from Prometheus and generation of test reports